webDva/jekyll-now/_posts/2018-04-27-returning-to-that-sacred-world-of-pain.md

 # What I want to become--what *webdva* intends to become

 But, actually, I may not focus on doing such a startup, at least for now, even though it would coincide with my new aspiration: I want to become a mini tech giant, a mini or one-man Google/Amazon/Facebook.
-An independent hacker whose portfolio and capabilities are almost akin to that of such powerful corporations own portfolio of success and influence.
+An independent hacker whose portfolio and capabilities are almost akin to that of such powerful corporations' own portfolio of success and influence.
 The power and wealth of such a prospect...

 # A hint of gratitude and a positive mental attitude